rasmuserik/lightscript/README.md

+# LightScript 2 - not really publishable / worth looking at for others at the moment.

+This language is in development and heavy flux, no need to look at it yet.

+Code also interspersed with other projects.

 # Hacking notes
 Data layers
 - Raw syntax tree - generic syntax, both used for parsing, and also for generating code for c-like languages.